The Big D.

 I’m divorced.

-Yep, that’s right.
-No whispers here.
-The Big D came crashing center stage a few years ago.
+Yes, that’s right.
+No hushed whispers here.
+The Big Divorce came crashing center stage a few years ago.
 Was it part of the life plan?
 Hell no. Was it easy and painless?
 Double hell no.

 I didn’t grow up with divorce around me and if any of the relationships surrounding me suffered setbacks or challenges (and if they were actual “human” relationships you can bet they all did) those difficulties remained secret and invisible to everyone around them.
 Because back then, and still now, there is stigma and privacy to struggling or failing relationships.
 Our ego tells us we must succeed, we cannot fail.
-But, look left look right, divorce is all around.
+But yet, divorce is all around.

-As it turned out, I didn’t need any divorce role models because I learned there there is no one way, only one’s own way.
-Yes, it took a truckload of inner work to get over my own stigma of divorce but, now, I’m actually a little bit proud to be divorced —proud to live my life my way, proud to have overcome, proud to live out my second act fully on my own terms.
+As it turned out, I didn’t need any divorce role models because I learned that there is no one way to do divorce, only one’s own way.
+Yes, it took a lot of inner work to get over my own stigma of divorce but now, I am admittedly a little bit proud to be divorced — to have felt the bottom but come back up, proud to live my life boldly, proud to have grown so fully, proud to live out my second act wholly on my own terms.
 No, I never had aspirations of divorce.
-There is a reason its called a commitment.
+There is a reason it’s called a commitment.
 No one goes into marriage planning for it to unravel one day.
 No one, because we are entranced with big dreams and because divorce oozes with judgment and failure, dysfunction and weakness, selfishness and dishonesty, blame and wrongdoing, etc, etc, etc.

 And everyone, both inside and outside the circle of the splitting relationship, has a thousand stories for “what went wrong” and/or “who was to blame”, “did he?”, “did she?”.
 And yet, there are always only two people who know the full true story because divorce, like marriage, is private and intimate and emotional in every way.